 En-TRE-pre-NU-er

-The term Entrepreneur is a derivation of Entreprendre, a French verb that literally means “to Undertake”. common acceptance of what an entrepreneur is the people who choose to run their own business – a business they have created from scratch with all the risks and potential rewards that come with that lifestyle.
+The term Entrepreneur is a derivation of Entreprendre, a French verb that literally means “to Undertake”.
+It has become a common acceptance of what an entrepreneur is the people who choose to run their own business – a business they have created from scratch with all the risks and potential rewards that come with that lifestyle.

 There are four types of Entrepreneurs